 About the work stream

-On behalf of NHS Wales the purpose of the work stream group is to:
+On behalf of NHS Wales the remit of the group is to:

 - support Welsh Health Boards in following a ‘Once for Wales’ approach in meeting the requirements of the Act